IIIF/website/source/event/conference_guidelines.md

 # IIIF Annual Conference
 # Guidance for hosting an event

-The IIIF community runs an annual conference every year in Spring alternating between the North America and Europe.
+The IIIF community runs an annual conference every year in Spring, alternating between the North America and Europe.
 The 2019 conference is due to be held in Europe.
 For a list of previous events please see the following:

 [http://iiif.io/event/][events]